libass/libass-tests/regression/README.md

 Each non-dot folder contains one group of active tests.
 `.fonts` contains all font files.

-Inside a test-dir Multiple ass-files and png-files may be present according to `compare`'s format requirements.
+Inside a test-dir multiple ASS and PNG files may be present conforming to `compare`'s format requirements.

 Furthermore a test dir may contain: